lukibahr/stars/README.md

 - [cupcakearmy/autorestic](https://github.com/cupcakearmy/autorestic) - Config driven, easy backup cli for restic.
 - [haproxytech/hcl-converter](https://github.com/haproxytech/hcl-converter) -
 - [Azure/aks-node-viewer](https://github.com/Azure/aks-node-viewer) - Fork of eks-node-viewer, large thanks to the aws/karpenter maintainers!
-- [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 Take full control of your VPS with 1Panel.
-Deploy OpenClaw in one click.
+- [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 1Panel is a modern, open-source VPS control panel — and the only one with native AI agent support.
+Run Ollama models, deploy OpenClaw agents, and manage your entire server stack from one clean web interface.
 - [zeromicro/go-zero](https://github.com/zeromicro/go-zero) - A cloud-native Go microservices framework with cli tool for productivity.
 - [kubernetes/node-problem-detector](https://github.com/kubernetes/node-problem-detector) - This is a place for various problem detectors running on the Kubernetes nodes.
 - [containers/buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images.